-Martin van Zomeren is pleased to present Credit Like Drain Follow, the second solo exhibition of Martijn Hendriks at the gallery.
+Martin van Zomeren is pleased to present 'XYZ', the first solo exhibition of Oscar Abraham Pabón in the Netherlands.

 Oscar Abraham Pabón (b.
 1984, Venezuela) is currently completing the Rijksakademie's residence program.
 He is interested in how the modernist discourse has been assimilated and adapted into the context of local traditions.

 Using persian carpets as the basis for modern aesthetic, he shows that the traditional way of making carpets has the same implications and forms of making modern sculptures.
 In 'Sculptural Tradition I' a modernist metal sculpture and an ornamental carpet coexist and become as one.
 In 'Sculptural Tradition II' the artist sections a carpet and opens it covering the all length of the gallery floor.